jbequ5/Enigma-Machine-Miner/VISION.md

 ## The Opportunity

-Every mining run on Enigma can become structured, provenance-tracked input for a shared intelligence system.
+Every Enigma Machine run can become structured, provenance-tracked input for a shared intelligence system.
 Instead of one-off solutions that disappear, the network can build a growing, self-improving library of high-signal strategies, patterns, and capabilities that compounds over time and creates additional economic value for contributors and the broader ecosystem.

 ## The Vision

 SAGE is a practical, community-owned intelligence layer built on Subnet 63.
-It captures solving data from Enigma Machine runs, improves that data through systematic self-evaluation and graph mining, and converts the strongest outputs into usable strategies, sponsor proposals, tools, curricula, services, and even fine tuned models.
+It captures solving data from Enigma Machine runs, improves that data through systematic self-evaluation and graph mining, and converts the strongest outputs into usable strategies, sponsor proposals, tools, curricula, services, and even fine-tuned models.

 We use clear economic incentives and transparent provenance tracking to build this **for the people, by the people**, ensuring that honest contribution is directly rewarded and that the resulting intelligence compounds to benefit the entire community.